yigitalpkaynak/online-payment-system/README.md

 paymentCard.Cvc = "123";"

-Finally you have to ready to go!
+Finally you ready to go!

 # Requirements
 One of the runtime environment is required from below